lastweek/linux-AsyncXing-5.1.9/README.md

 If you are interested, check out those locations:

-- xing/
 - `xing/kern_mod`: kernel side module
-   - NOTE: the reason to extract code and have a module is to avoid compile kernel every time a line changed.
-Yes, an extra call is introduced, but it greatly speedup development speed.
+	- NOTE: the reason to extract code and have a module is to avoid compiling kernel every time a line is changed.
+Yes, an extra call is introduced, but it greatly speedup development.
 - `xing/user_lib`: user land library
 - `arch/x86/kernel/async_crossing.c`: the new syscall
 - `arch/x86/mm/fault.c`: the guy who got robbed